codeGROOVE-dev/r2r-docs/docs/dashboard.md

 **Drafts**: Your draft PRs not ready for review

-### Status Colors
+### Status Tags

+Each PR shows tags indicating what's blocking it:

-- 🔴 Red: Action required from you (fix CI, address feedback, resolve conflicts)
+- **Needs changes**: Fix CI failures, address review feedback, or resolve merge conflicts
-- 🟡 Yellow: Waiting on others (awaiting review)
+- **Awaiting review**: Waiting for reviewers to approve
-- 🟢 Green: Approved, ready to merge
+- **Ready to merge**: All approvals received, ready to ship
-- ⚪ Gray: Draft or CI running

-Work red first, then yellow, then merge green.
+- **Draft**: Not ready for review yet
+- **CI running**: Automated checks in progress

+**Priority**: Focus on PRs where you're blocking progress (incoming PRs needing your review, or outgoing PRs needing your fixes).

 ### Search & Filter